Six martyred ministers

 When Pak continued to refuse to address Sejo with royal title, Sejo argued that it was meaningless to deny his legitimacy now since Pak had already called himself a "royal servant" and received royal grains from him.
 Pak, however, denied this and it was indeed discovered that Pak had purposefully misspelled words "royal servant" (he wrote the word meaning "huge" (巨) instead of "royal servant" 臣) in all of his reports and never used royal grains but instead put them unused in a storage.
 Pak died from torture in prison, and the rest were executed.

 Although the Six were the most famous, more than 70 were put to death for their suspected involvement in the plot or sympathy with Danjong.
 As was common with treason cases, the penalties were not limited to the individual but extended to the entire family.
 The men of the family were put to death and the women were made slaves.

 There were also many officials who were not involved in the plot but had retreated to rural provinces in protest to Sejo's usurpation.
 Six of the most famous men among them, including Kim Si-sŭp, were called "Six living ministers".

 After the Sarim faction came to dominate Joseon politics, national opinion came to revere the Six martyred ministers as model subjects, and numerous shrines and seowon were erected in their memory.
 This attitude continued in the 20th century, with philosopher Ham Seok-heon praising their conduct and saying that "The shame of the five centuries of Yi Korea were more than offset by this event."

-In pop culture
+In media

-The story of the Six is also often dramatized in literature and TV series, the latest being historical drama Sayukshin, produced in North Korea.
+The story of the Six is also often dramatized in literature and TV series, the latest being historical drama Sayukshin, produced in North Korea and starring Jo Myung-Ae.
 This show, which was the first North Korean drama to be aired in the South, was broadcast in South Korea in August 2007.
+They also briefly appear in the 2026 film, The King's Warden.